-Youth unemployment and joblessness remain a major socio-economic and political problem in Ghana and many other African countries said Dr. William Baah-Boateng, Associate Professor of Economics at the University of Ghana, in a presentation informing the discussions.
+Youth unemployment and joblessness remain a major socio-economic and political problem in Ghana and many other African countries said Prof. William Baah-Boateng, Associate Professor of Economics at the University of Ghana, in a presentation informing the discussions.
 Although Ghana has recorded impressive economic growth, it has not translated into the creation of sufficient jobs for the rapidly expanding labour force, and youth unemployment is higher among the educated than among the less educated, Professor Baah-Boateng said.
 Among those who are educated, “Higher unemployment rates are reported among educated young people who graduated in social science, agriculture and humanities as compared to those with skills in Science, Technology, Engineering, and Mathematics (STEM), such as engineering”, he continued.

 According to Baah-Boateng, the government has initiated direct job creation interventions to address youth unemployment challenges.
 These include the Skills Training and Employment Placement, programme, initiated from 2002-2004, in response to the revelation of the existence of about one million unemployed people.
 There is also the National Entrepreneurship and Innovation Plan, launched in 2014 to give young Ghanaians an opportunity to hone their talents and entrepreneurial skills and start up new businesses to employ more youth.
 The present government has put in place new programmes such as One District, One Factory, an industrialization drive to create productive employment for the youth, Planting for Food and Jobs, which looks at job creation in agriculture sector, and One village, One Dam to ensure year-round agriculture activity and sustainable job creation in agriculture, particularly in the Northern part of the country.